MyHubAlex/feathers-guide/offline/database-records.md

 others set the id themselves.

 Therefore the layout of the local database differs slightly from the remote's.
+However these will have a minimal impact on your existing database design, as that was one of our goals.

 Its non uncommon for records to contain the keys of other records.
 These references are retained in the local copies,